ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 Characters with `ord() \> 127] are so-called umlauts, exotic characters of other languages, and some special characters.
-But these characters may be different on different computers, as the characters depend on the active `code-page]{.ndef}, which maps position to actual character, and there are multiple code pages.
+But these characters may be different on different computers, as the characters depend on the active `code-page], which maps position to actual character, and there are multiple code pages.
 When we need more than the plain ASCII characters, then we use `strings] in Nim, which display many more glyphs by using UTF-8 encoding.